Statewide Push for Universal Municipal Wastewater Disinfection: Advancing a Hawaii-Wide Version of Maui County’s Bill 52

-The Maui County Council passed the legislation with second and final reading on Friday, January 12, 2024.
+The Maui County Council passed universal municipal wastewater disinfection legislation with second and final reading on Friday, January 12, 2024.
 Mayor Bissen signed ordinance 5592 into law on January 21, 2024.

 The new law mandates 100% of municipal effluent in Maui County to be disinfected and treated to R-1 standards by January 1, 2039: